Welcome to the Close Guantánamo website.

 The ten articles are about Uthman Abd Al-Rahim Muhammad Uthman, Hani Saleh Rashid Abdullah, Toffiq Al-Bihani, Ridah Al-Yazidi and Muieen Abd Al-Sattar, Abdulsalam Al-Hela and Sharqawi Al-Hajj, Moath Al-Alwi, Zakaria Al-Baidany and Mohammed Abdul Malik Bajabu, Suhayl Al-Sharabi and Guled Hassan Duran, Khaled Qassim, Hassan Bin Attash, Sanad Al-Kazimi, and Ismail Ali Bakush.

-Please also see our recent article, Guantánamo Scandal: Eleven Men Were Set to Be Freed Last October, Until “Political Optics” Shifted After Hamas’ Attack on Israel, about the shocking news that eleven of these men were supposed to be resettled in Oman in October, but the Biden administration cancelled the deal, fearing the "political optics" of doing so after Hamas' attacks on Israel.
+Please also see our important article from May, Guantánamo Scandal: Eleven Men Were Set to Be Freed Last October, Until “Political Optics” Shifted After Hamas’ Attack on Israel, about the shocking news that eleven of these men were supposed to be resettled in Oman in October 2023, but the Biden administration cancelled the deal, fearing the "political optics" of doing so after Hamas' attacks on Israel.
 And please also read Guantánamo Resettlements in Turmoil as Oman Forcibly Repatriates Yemenis Given New Homes Between 2015 to 2017, about disturbing news from Oman in August 2024.

 January 11, 2024 marked the shameful and unacceptable 22nd anniversary of the opening of the prison at Guantánamo Bay, and we were involved in a number of online events and vigils taking place across the U.S. and around the world.
-See here for the more than 120 photos were received of supporters with our poster marking 8,036 days of Guantánamo's existence on the anniversary, see here for photos from, and our co-founder Andy Worthington's report about the 20 vigils for the prison's closure that took place across the U.S. and around the world, and see here for the photos we received marking 8,100 days of Guantánamo's existence on March 15, and 8,200 days on June 23.
-The next grim milestone is 8,300 days, on October 1, and we hope you'll join us by taking a photo and sending it to us.
+See here for the more than 120 photos were received of supporters with our poster marking 8,036 days of Guantánamo's existence on the anniversary, see here for photos from, and our co-founder Andy Worthington's report about the 20 vigils for the prison's closure that took place across the U.S. and around the world, and see here for the photos we received marking 8,100 days of Guantánamo's existence on March 15, 8,200 days on June 23 and 8,300 days on October 1.
+The next grim milestone is 8,400 days, on January 9, and we hope you'll join us by taking a photo and sending it to us.

-2024 continues to be a busy year for campaigning.
+2024 has been a busy year for campaigning.
 Monthly coordinated global vigils calling for the closure of the prison, which Andy initiated last year, and which are particularly focused on the ongoing plight of the 16 men still held (as shown above), who have been approved for release but have not been freed, have continued on the first Wednesday of every month at locations across the U.S., and in London, Mexico City and Brussels.
-Follow the links for reports and photos from the vigils on February 7, March 6, April 3, May 1, June 5, and July 3 and August 7 and September 4, and please join us, if you can, for the next vigils on October 2.
-The vigils will continue on the first Wednesday of every month until these men are freed and the prison is closed, and the poster below shows how long the 16 men approved for release since those decisions were taken.
+Follow the links for reports and photos from the vigils on February 7, March 6, April 3, May 1, June 5, and July 3, August 7, September 4, October 2 and November 6, the day after Donald Trump's dispiriting election victory.
+Please also see here for Andy's round-up of the vigils for Close Guantánamo.
+Please join us, if you can, for the next vigils on Wednesday December 4.
+The vigils will continue on the first Wednesday of every month until these men are freed and the prison is closed, and the poster below shows how shamefully long the 16 men approved for release had been held since those decisions were taken on November 6.

-Throughout 2024, we will also continue to cover the stories of the 14 other men still held: the three "forever prisoners," and the ten men charged in the military commissions (as well as the sole convicted prisoner still held at Guantánamo).
+Throughout 2024 and into 2025, we will also continue to cover the stories of the 14 other men still held: three "forever prisoners," ten men charged in the military commissions, and the sole convicted prisoner still held at Guantánamo.

 Of the ten men charged, two agreed to plea deals In January, which we covered in our article, "At Guantánamo, Accomplices in the 2002 Bali Bombings Reach A Plea Deal, May Be Released By 2029", and another, Abd al-Hadi al-Iraqi, who agreed to a plea deal in 2022, was sentenced in June, as discussed in our article, Slow Murder at Guantánamo as Profoundly Disabled Torture Victim Is Sentenced to Another Eight Years, receiving a 30-year sentence, capped at ten years, meaning that he will not be freed until 2032, even though he is Guantánamo's most profoundly disabled prisoner.

-On July 31 there was brief flurry of hope, after the DoD announced that plea deals had been agreed with three of the men charged in connection with the 9/11 attacks, whose successful prosecution is unviable because of the torture to which they were subjected, but just 48 hours later the plea deals were revoked by defense secretary Lloyd Austin, as Andy discussed in our article, Lloyd Austin Cynically Revokes 9/11 Plea Deals, Which Correctly Concluded That the Use of Torture Is Incompatible With the Pursuit of Justice.
+On July 31 there was a brief flurry of hope, after the DoD announced that plea deals had been agreed with three of the men charged in connection with the 9/11 attacks, whose successful prosecution is unviable because of the torture to which they were subjected, but just 48 hours later the plea deals were revoked by defense secretary Lloyd Austin, as Andy discussed in our article, Lloyd Austin Cynically Revokes 9/11 Plea Deals, Which Correctly Concluded That the Use of Torture Is Incompatible With the Pursuit of Justice.
+In November, Austin was overruled by the trial judge, and it is to be hoped that, in its dying days, the Biden administration doesn't decide to appeal that ruling.

 Please also feel free to listen, on Bandcamp, to "Forever Prisoner," Andy's song about Khalid Qassim, recorded with his band The Four Fathers, which was released in August 2022.
 Because of delays caused by Covid, the process of recording this song coincided with Khalid finally being approved for release from Guantánamo.
 As Andy explains, however, he has now joined a queue of 16 men approved for release who are still held, but, as there is no legal mechanism that requires the U.S. government to release any of them, it may be worthwhile, and accurate, to regard them all as "forever prisoners," along with the three remaining men who have neither been charged nor approved for release.
 The song is also featured on The Four Fathers' new album, "Songs of Loss and Resistance," released in September 2024.